 2008-09: Mark Adams played for Malden Catholic HS in Massachusetts and also skated for the Junior Bruins in the EJHL.
 In 23 high school games, he scored 6 goals with 23 assists.
 In 32 EJHL games, he had 5 assists with 10 goals.
 Adams committed to playing college hockey for Providence in 2010-11.

-2009-10: Adams scored 4 goals with 10 assists and was -3 with 85 PMs in 53 games for the USHL’s Chicago Steel.
+2009-10: Adams scored 4 goals with 10 assists and was minus-3 with 85 PMs in 53 games for the USHL’s Chicago Steel.
 While his offensive numbers were down, Adams’ two-way play improved as the season went on and he was logging key minutes at the end of the year.
 He scored 3 of his 4 goals on the power play.

-Adams was limited to 19 games in his sophomore season at Providence College – missing time late in the season due to concussion issues.
+2011-12: Adams was limited to 19 games in his sophomore season at Providence College – missing time late in the season due to concussion issues.
 He had his only point of the season – an assist – in the first game of the season in November against Vermont.
-Adams finished minus-eight with 12 penalty minutes.
+Adams finished minus-8 with 12 penalty minutes.
 The Friars finished seventh in Hockey East but knocked off Massachusetts-Lowell to reach the conference semifinals in head coach Nate Leaman’s first season.

 2012-13: Adams made a healthy recovery from his concussion issues and skated in seven games for Providence as a junior before suffering a season-ending knee injury in November 2012.
 He was plus-3 with no points and 6 penalty minutes.